 G=∂x∂y=KTSO-1K+SA-1-1KTSO-1=SAKTKSAKT+SO-1#(4)

-is the gain matrix that represents the sensitivity of the posterior emissions to the observations.#
+is the gain matrix that represents the sensitivity of the posterior emissions to the observations.
+The posterior emission estimate can therefore be understood as a prior emission update, with contributions from the observations (Gy), the prior emissions (GKxA), and the boundary condition (Gc(β)).
+We then define a fractional boundary condition contribution vector ζ with individual elements ζi that represent the relative contribution of the boundary condition to the total adjustment from the prior to the posterior emissions in grid cell i so that

+ζi=GcβiGcβi+GKxAi,#5

+where |∙| indicates the absolute value.
+We can use this fractional contribution to define an boundary condition influence length scale λ such that all grid cells beyond the length scale have ζi less than some threshold.

-We solve the inversion assuming the “true” boundary condition is known and compare the resulting posterior emissions Δxtrue to the posterior emissions Δx given by an inversion with a perturbed boundary condition.
+We define the influence length scale threshold by solving the inversion assuming the “true” boundary condition is known and compare the resulting posterior emissions Δxtrue to the posterior emissions Δx given by an inversion with a perturbed boundary condition.
 The sensitivity of the posterior emissions to the boundary condition is then given by:

-Δx=x-xtrue=-Gc-ctrue,#5
+Δx=x-xtrue=-Gcβ-cβtrue,#6

-where c and ctrue are the constants associated with the perturbed and true boundary conditions, respectively, calculated for an inversion that does not optimize the boundary condition.
+where cβ and cβtrue are the constants associated with the perturbed and true boundary conditions, respectively, calculated for an inversion that does not optimize the boundary condition.
 This solution holds in inversions that both do and do not optimize the boundary condition.
+We can then

 3. Sensitivity of the posterior to the boundary condition